Luis Urías Preview, Player Props: Red Sox vs. Yankees

-Luis Urias -- hitting .241 in his past 10 games -- will be in action for the Boston Red Sox against the New York Yankees, with Jhony Brito on the mound, on August 18 at 7:05 PM ET.
+The Boston Red Sox, including Luis Urias and his .379 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-In his most recent game, he racked up four RBI (going 2-for-3 with a home run) against the Nationals.
+In his last game, he racked up four RBI (going 2-for-3 with a home run) against the Nationals.

 Luis Urías Game Info & Props vs. the Yankees